Stuycs-K/final-project-murokh-sasha-zhang-catherine/WORKLOG.md

 ### 5/29/24

-adjusted color selector so it works for all layers
+adjusted color selector so it works for all layers <br />
+added a clear icon